Abhishek-060419/Funny_Time_Machine/README.md

  Member 2: Aditya M Manojkumar – College of Engineering Trivandrum

 Project Description
+RetroFuture Rumours
-ChronoScribe is a quirky web-based newsletter generator that “travels through time” to report bizarre, completely made-up historical events for any year the user enters.
+is a quirky web-based newsletter generator that “travels through time” to report bizarre, completely made-up historical events for any year the user enters.
 The site transforms a boring year input into an absurdly creative newsletter that no historian asked for, but everyone secretly needs.